Meet Windows Store apps

 The app bar

-Use the app bar to present navigation, commands, and tools to users.
-The app bar is hidden by default and appears when users swipe a finger from the top or bottom edge of the screen.
+Use the app bar to present commands and tools to users.
+The app bar is hidden by default and appears when users swipe a finger from the bottom edge of the screen.
 It covers the content of the app and a user can dismiss it with an edge swipe, or by interacting with the app.

-The charms are a consistent set of buttons that appear in every app: search, share, connect, settings, and start.
+The charms are a consistent set of buttons that appear in every app: search, share, devices, settings, and start.
 Through these charm buttons, users can:

 - Search for content located in your app or in another app, and they can search your app's content from another app.

 - Share content from your app with people or services.

 - Connect to devices and send content, stream media, and print.

 - Use settings to configure your app to their preferences.

 Windows Store apps work smoothly with a variety of input sources, including touch, pen, mouse, and keyboard input.
 You can use a single set of events that work for all these input sources.
 Windows Store apps get a set of default styles that ensure UI elements work well for touch scenarios.